In this session, We are going to discuss 10 main steps of the tendering process in construction.

 The next step in the tendering process is preparing addenda by the consultant’s quantity surveyor.
 Based on these questions & answers necessary addenda (Plural of addendum) will be issued & circulated to all the contractors who have purchased the tender documents.

 It is very important that all tenders should be based on the same information.
 Consequently, all the tender documents must be identical.
 It would be possible for some copies of a drawing to contain the latest amendments while other copies are of the un-amended drawings.

 A tenderer may telephone the consultants about an item in the bills of quantities or a clause in the specification.
 He may question the accuracy of a quantity in a billing item.
 Such queries should be answered and must be dealt with promptly.
-If the reply given to the enquirer adds to vary in any way the information given in the tender documents, it must be communicated to all tenderers.
+If the answer given to that tenderer is in any way different from the information given in the tender documents, it should be communicated to all the bidders.